Skip to main content

 UH HOSPITALS AND CLINICS

 • Dr. Florido completed medical training at the Universidade Federal do Rio de Janeiro in Brazil, graduating cum laude.
 She received training in Internal Medicine at Boston University, where she was also selected to serve as a chief medical resident.
-She subsequently completed a fellowship in cardiology and advanced heart failure at Johns Hopkins, and a Master’s in Health Sciences at the Johns Hopkins Bloomberg School of Public Health, receiving numerous awards.
+She subsequently completed fellowships in cardiology and advanced heart failure at Johns Hopkins and a Master’s in Health Sciences at the Johns Hopkins Bloomberg School of Public Health, receiving numerous awards.
 She joined the faculty at Johns Hopkins in August of 2018, where she created and directed the cardio oncology program.
+In 2023 Dr. Florido joined the Advanced Heart Failure and Transplant group at the University of Utah as an Associated Professor and the Director of Cardio-Oncology.

-Dr. Florido has clinical expertise in advanced heart failure, mechanical circulatory support, heart transplantation, and cardio oncology.
+Dr. Florido has clinical expertise in advanced heart failure, mechanical circulatory support, heart transplantation, and cardio-oncology.
 Her academic interests are in heart failure prevention and cardio oncology.
-She is excited to join the faculty of University of Utah where she will help further develop the cardio oncology program.
-Dr. Florido is joined by her husband and 3 daughters and is looking forward to enjoying all outdoor activities Utah has to offer.

 Board Certification and Academic Information